-For a lot of moms, the early days of motherhood are a severe struggle because they’re going through a major adjustment while also suffering from a postpartum mood and anxiety disorder (PMAD).
+For a lot of moms, the early days of motherhood are a severe struggle because they’re going through a major adjustment while also suffering from a postpartum mood and anxiety disorder (PMAD) which can trigger postpartum rage or general anger, blues, and more.
 As an outsider, you have to find the sweet spot where you’re offering support while also respecting her boundaries.
 One way to do this is to come up with an arsenal of texts to send to your friend with postpartum depression or anxiety (PPD or PPA) when you think she could use a little encouragement.

 “People shower new moms with support immediately after the baby is born, but they tend to go on with their busy lives as the weeks pass by,” licensed professional counselor Kirsten Brunner tells Romper in an email.
 “This can cause depressed or anxious mothers to feel isolated, neglected, and alone,” she adds.